QwenLM/Qwen2-VL/README.md

 maximum length of the training data.
 Control this parameter to avoid OOM error.

-#### Conclusion

-The above content is the simplest way to use LLaMA-Factory to train Qwen2-VL.
-Feel free to dive into the details by checking the official repo!

 ## Function Calling

 Qwen2-VL supports Function Calling (aka.
 Tool Calling or Tool Use).
 For details on how to use this capability, please refer to the Qwen-Agent project for [the function calling example](https://github.com/QwenLM/Qwen-Agent/blob/main/examples/qwen2vl_function_calling.py) and [the agent example](https://github.com/QwenLM/Qwen-Agent/blob/main/examples/qwen2vl_assistant_tooluse.py).